 - Structural steel will be erected starting around the end of June, 2017.

-- We will be starting a Harvard Street Closure for the duration of 3 weeks in order to stage and install material.
-We will have a required lane open for the passage of the daily school busses.
+- We are in the midst of the Harvard Street Closure for the duration of 3 weeks (till March 31st) in order to stage and install material.
+We are in the middle of the delivery of numerous containers with building windows, which will be off-loaded and staged as soon as possible.
+We will continue the required lane open for the passage of the daily school busses.

 - Two-way traffic will be maintained on University at all times.
 Vehicle and pedestrian traffic will be monitored by flaggers.
 Lane closures during concrete pours will wrap-up upon completion.